ShahinHonarvar/QSharpCheck/README.md

 https://dotnet.microsoft.com/download \
 In addition, installation of the Microsoft Quantum Development Kit (QDK) is required.
 It is available for download from:\
 https://docs.microsoft.com/en-us/quantum/install-guide/ \
 It is recommended to regularly update the Microsoft Quantum Development Kit (QDK).
-The istructions are available at:\
+The instructions are available at:\
 https://docs.microsoft.com/en-us/quantum/install-guide/update?view=qsharp-preview